Sociophonetics

-Development
+History

 At the intersection between phonetics and sociolinguistics, sociophonetics shares its history with both fields starting with Pāṇini's phonetic analysis of Sanskrit circa 600 BCE.
 Pānini's grammar investigated differences between standard (Vedic) usage and the regional varieties of Sanskrit spoken outside of ritual contexts, with some grammatical rules taking into account sociolinguistic context.
 After Pānini few phonetic studies were conducted until the 1800s when technological advances especially in audio recording became available.
 As modern linguistics developed, the types of information investigated tended to be split into an abstract linguistic system and the context in which it is used.

 The context of use introduces a wide range of variability due to individual variation such as physiological and anatomical differences, but has also been shown to include social and indexical information about the speaker and context.

 The field of sociophonetics, and sociolinguistics generally, began in the 1960s and 70s with the work of William Labov who found statistical correlations between the use of certain pronunciations and membership in social categories.
 These early investigations tended to focus on variation and change in vowels, and they were conducted almost exclusively in the United States on American English.